Flocculent spiral galaxy

 A flocculent spiral galaxy is a type of spiral galaxy.
-Unlike the well-defined spiral architecture of a grand design spiral galaxy, flocculent (meaning "flaky") galaxies are patchy, with discontinuous spiral arms.
+Unlike the well-defined spiral architecture of a grand design spiral galaxy, flocculent (meaning "fluffy") galaxies are patchy, with discontinuous spiral arms.
 Self-propagating star formation is the apparent explanation for the structure of flocculent spirals.
 Approximately 30% of spirals are flocculent, 10% are grand design, and the rest are referred to as "multi-armed".
 The multiple-arm type is sometimes grouped into the flocculent category.

 The prototypical flocculent spiral is NGC 2841.